|Ancketill of Ancketill's Grove|

 (1) Olive Maud Stannus Ancketell (1876-1909), born 29 October 1876; married 1st, 24 October 1901 (div.), Lt.
 Reginald George Petre Wymer, son of Capt.
 Reginald Augustus Wymer and had issue a daughter; married 2nd, 1 November 1907, Michael Linning Henry Melville, son of His Honour Robert Melville of Hartfield Grove (Sussex) and had issue a daughter; died 6 March 1909; her will was proved 26 June 1909 (estate £255).

-He inherited the Ancketill's Grove estate from his elder brother in 1872, but sold it c.1905.
+He inherited the Ancketill's Grove estate from his elder brother in 1872, but mortgaged much of the land in the 1880s and sold the house c.1890.
 He and his wife lived latterly at Killyfaddy and Clatford House, Epsom (Surrey).

 He died 3 July 1931; his will was proved 21 November 1931 (estate £3,157).
 His wife died 9 November 1929; her will was proved 9 December 1929 (estate £96).